Data (Use and Access) Bill CCLM: motion to disagree Lords Amendment 49B

 Voting No meant

-Support the Lords amendment requiring AI developers to disclose when they use copyrighted creative works for AI training, protecting musicians, authors and other creators from having their work used without their knowledge
+Support the Lords amendment requiring AI developers to disclose their use of copyrighted works, protecting creators from undisclosed scraping of their content

 Aye